gfilicetti/gke-github-deployment/gke/README.md

 ## Setup script

-Run this one script to setup everything, namely:
+Run this one script to setup everything, namely it will:

-- Run Terraform (if it hasn't already been run)
+- Run Terraform
+    - This should be a no-op because you've already run it, but we need to get the output variables.
 - Replace tokens in all config files in the `gke` folder with the real values that Terraform outputs.
 - Run Skaffold to install Kueue
 - Run Skaffold for basic configuration